JKindonNtx/solutions-euc/documentation/BP-2125-Securing Citrix Virtual Apps and Desktops with Nutanix Flow/BP-2125/bp-2125-06-implementing-nutanix-flow-network-security.md

 The full deployment scenario consists of the following steps:

-- Enable Nutanix Flow Network Security
+- Enable Nutanix Flow Network Security.
 - Create Categories.
 - Define Services.
 - Define Addresses.
 - Create Virtual Machine View.
-- Create Security Policies (monitor mode).
+- Create Security Policies (monitor mode). <!--JK: -@david-brett do we need a step that moves from Monitor to enforce?->
 - Assign Categories to VMs.

-Let’s look at how to enable Nutanix Flow Network Security.
+The below outlines how to enable Nutanix Flow Network Security.

 ## Enable Nutanix Flow Network Security

-To enable Nutanix Flow Network Security, do the following:
+To enable Nutanix Flow Network Security, complete the following:

 - Log on to the Prism Central web console.
 - Click the collapse menu ("hamburger") button on the left of the main menu and then select "Prism Central Settings" to display the Settings page.
 - Click "Microsegmentation" from the Settings menu (on the left).
 - The "Enable Microsegmentation" dialog box is displayed.
-- To determine whether the registered clusters are capable of supporting microsegmentation, do the following:
+- To determine whether the registered clusters are capable of supporting microsegmentation, complete the following:
-- - Click "View Cluster Capability", and then review the results of the capability checks that Prism Central performed on the registered clusters.
+  - Click "View Cluster Capability", and then review the results of the capability checks that Prism Central performed on the registered clusters.
   - Click "Back".
   - Select the "Enable Microsegmentation" check box.
   - Click "OK".

 Once enabled you should see the following showing Nutanix Flow Network Security is enabled and capable on your clusters.